yungtiec/bkp-alpha/data/archive/CTF Markdown.md

 1. Define the rules that will govern total token supply or inventory -- i.e., how new tokens can be created or existing tokens can be destroyed.
 2. Define the factors that may impact the number of tokens in circulation -- e.g., lockup periods and transfer restrictions.
 3. Define the governance for token inventory that is retained by all project-related entities.
-4. Where reasonably applicable, ensure governance parameters of the token inventory are auditable in production code.
+4. Ensure governance parameters of the token inventory are auditable in production code.

 ### Principle 6: Mitigation of Conflicts and Improper Trading